Fact check: Israeli Prime Minister Netanyahu’s speech at the UNGA

 Fact check: Iran has always said its nuclear programme, which it has had for more than two decades, is for civilian purposes and that it is not seeking a nuclear weapon.

-Iran does not currently possess a nuclear weapon and is not close to building one, according to the International Atomic Energy Agency and US intelligence services.
+Iran does not currently possess a nuclear weapon and the International Atomic Energy Agency say they have not found evidence of nuclear weapons production – though they have raised concerns about their uranium enrichment efforts.

 This is unlike the 90 or more nuclear warheads that Israel is believed to possess, according to multiple sources, including the United Kingdom parliament.
 The House of Commons Library says Israel is also thought to still be producing plutonium for weapons purposes and could even have a triad for delivery of its weapons (by land, sea and air).